lets-code-vinay/io3-batch/Assignments/2022-09-14 javascript-3/assignment.md

     |          | <10                | Graduate         | 6000     |
 18. A five-digit number is entered through the keyboard.
 Write a program to obtain the reversed number and to determine whether the original and reversed numbers are equal or not.

+19. If cost price and selling price of an item are input through the keyboard, write a program to determine whether the seller has made profit or incurred loss.
+Also determine how much profit he made or loss he incurred.